 The 2019 novel coronavirus (COVID-19) causes a respiratory infection that originated in Wuhan, China.
-As of Feb 11, 2020, more than 42,000 cases of 2019-nCoV infection have been confirmed.
-It has been determined that 2019-nCoV is most closely related to bat SARS-like coronaviruses (exhibiting more than 99% sequence identity), from which SARS-CoV (about 79% identity) evolved, and more distantly related to MERS coronaviruses (about 50% identity).
+There are almost 8 million confrimed of 2019-nCoV infection as of June 2020.
+It has been determined that 2019-nCoV is most closely related to bat SARS-like coronaviruses (exhibiting more than 99 % sequence identity), from which SARS-CoV (about 79 % identity) evolved, and more distantly related to MERS coronaviruses (about 50 % identity).

 2019-nCoV Main Protease Targeted Library